Stress is a signal – how StressInsight works with stress for individuals and organizations.

-Stressinsight exists to change how stress at work is understood — and how it is addressed.
+StressInsight exists to change how stress at work is understood — and how people and organizations respond to it.

-Too often, stress is treated as a personal weakness to manage, or a cost to minimize.
+Too often, workplace stress is treated as a personal weakness to manage, or as a cost to minimize.

-Our mission is to help individuals and organizations make sense of that signal — and respond in ways that restore clarity, stability, and sustainable performance.
+Our mission is to help individuals and organizations make sense of that signal — and use it to restore clarity, stability, and sustainable performance.

 Work should not require constant self-sacrifice to function.

-It should be both effective and sustainable — for people, and for the organizations they work in they work in.
+It should be effective because it is sustainable — for people and for the organizations they work in.

 Our approach